 It was late May, early in the afternoon.
 An overcast, cloudy sky diffused the sunlight from above.

 On that spring day I had been hiking and photographing wildflowers within Pike Lake Unit, of the Northern Kettle Moraine State Forest in southeastern Wisconsin.

-Just before reaching the parking lot, the hiking trail joins with a circular handicapped-accessible boardwalk.
-This boardwalk follows along the lake shore and is built over a very wet, marshy area.
+Just before reaching the parking lot, the hiking trail joins with a circular handicapped-accessible paved walkway, part of which contains two boardwalks.
+This particular boardwalk follows along the lake shore and is built over a very wet, marshy area.
 This particular location is a great birding area during the spring and fall migrations.

 As I came to the start of the boardwalk – even though I’ve walked over this for years and never noticed it – the curve of the walkway caught my attention.
 The diffused sunlight was balanced along the walkway.

 I created this image because I liked what I envisioned this to be in print.

 What I found interesting is how the boardwalk meanders through the thick spring green vegetation, and disappears into the distance.